ayrna/slreview/README.md

 # Soft labelling for deep ordinal classification: an experimental review

+## Python Executable Setup

+To run experiments using HT-Condor with `run_condor.py`, you must first set the path to your Python executable in the `run_experiment.sh` script.

 ## Datasets Setup

 The datasets directory must be specified in the `data_dir` variable within either `run_experiment.py` or `run_condor.py` (if running with HT-Condor).